Welcome to today's edition of the Rush 24-7 podcast.

 Everybody signs up becomes dependent on the government for their health.

-Not insurance or treatment, but their health, in their view.
+Not insurance or treatment, but their health in their view.

 You can't.

-And that's that's what the thinking is here.
+And that's what the thinking is here.

 And he's exactly right.